MicrosoftDocs/power-automate-docs/articles/business-process-flows-overview.md

 ### Maximum number of processes, stages, and steps
  To ensure acceptable performance and the usability of the user interface, there are some limitations you need to be aware of when you plan to use business process flows:

--   There can be no more than 10 activated business process flow processes per entity.
+-   There can be no more than 10 activated business process flow processes per table.

 -   Each process can contain no more than 30 stages.

--   Multi-entity processes can contain no more than five tables.
+-   Multi-table processes can contain no more than five tables.

 ## Business process flow table customization support